-- 2. Relationship with Management
+2. Relationship with Management

 - A. On Site Manager: The Site Manager is the person responsible for the day-to-day operations of the property.
 Each tenant should direct all requests for maintenance, (ease questions, complaints, etc. to the Site Manager.
 The Site Manager is the front-line representative of the Owner in carrying out the Owner's obligations under the lease.
 The Site Manager is a business agent, not a social worker or referee.
 Any physical or verbal threats towards site manager or site staff will be grounds for a lease violation.
-Threats can be grounds for immediate lease terminations.

-- B. Area Manager: The Area Manager is the Site Manager's immediate supervisor and is responsible for the general oversight of the property operations.
-You may contact the Area Manager for assistance if you disagree with the action of your Site Manager.

-- C. Corporate Staff: Southridge Apartments, Inc.'s headquarters are located in Kingfisher, Oklahoma.
+Threats can be grounds for immediate lease terminations. - B. Portfolio Manager: The Portfolio Manager is the Site Manager's immediate supervisor and is responsible for the general oversight of the property operations.
+You may contact the Portfolio Manager for assistance if you disagree with the action of your Site Manager. - c.
+Corporate Staff: Southridge Apartments, Inc.'s headquarters are located in Kingfisher, Oklahoma.
 Their primary purpose is to support the Site Manager in operating the apartment property.
-You are welcome to contact the corporate office at 405-375-5726.
+You are welcome to contact the corporate office at 405-896-6825.
 If we can be of assistance to you, we are happy to do so.
 However, for most issues we will typically refer you to work through your Site Manager.

-- 3. Relationship with Other Residents
+3. Relationship with Other Residents

 - A. Close Proximity with Neighbors: Because your neighbors in an apartment complex are very close, it is the responsibility of each family to observe certain rules of courtesy.
-Your neighbor's employment may cause him or her to have to be an early riser, or even sleep during the day, so let us be as considerate of our neighbors as we would want them to be of us.

-- B. Quiet Enjoyment of Premises: Each resident is entitled to the quiet and peaceful enjoyment of the apartment premises.
-Therefore, please keep your radio, stereo, and television volume at a reasonable level, especially after 10:00 p.m.

-- C. Responsibility for Guests: You are responsible for the actions of your guests.
+Your neighbor's employment may cause him or her to have to be an early riser, or even sleep during the day, so let us be as considerate of our neighbors as we would want them to be of us. - B. Quiet Enjoyment of Premises: Each resident is entitled to the quiet and peaceful enjoyment of the apartment premises.
+Therefore, please keep your radio, stereo, and television volume at a reasonable level, especially after 10:00 p.m. - c.
+Responsibility for Guests: You are responsible for the actions of your guests.
 Please be sure your guests observe the same rules of courtesy towards your neighbors.

-- 4. Resident Responsibilities

-- A. Pay rent when due.

-- B. Maintain the apartment in a reasonable manner.

-- C. Pay for any damages.

-- D. Respect the rights of other residents.

-- E. Obey all applicable laws.

-- F. Observe LIHTC rules.

-- 5. Rent Collection Policies

-- A. Due Date: Rent must be paid on or before the first of each month and is past due after the third.
-Failure to do so jeopardizes your privileges of the lease.